Factors affecting software development costs

 -

 Small-scale projects.
 This project type typically involves minor software changes, such as fixing bugs.
-The interaction with the client here is rather limited.
+The interaction with the client here is often limited.

 -